Young Episcopalians Serving (YES ): High School

 This high school group has evolved over the last year to promote a significant service component and integration into the activities of the church at large.
 They meet with mentors during the Education hour on Sunday and then proceed to worship at 10:15.

 This year they will be using an interactive program based on the readings each week.
-They also hope to be visiting other churches, and begin preparing for a pilgrimage (probably to Wales) in the summer of 2017.
+They also hope to be visiting other churches, and begin preparing for a pilgrimage.
 In addition to mentors, the program is also supported by parent involvement.

 Confirmation for Teens